hotdaamn/asuswrt-merlin-wiki/Setting-up-FreeRadius2-through-Entware.md

 Go to the "Radius Setting" tab and change the IP-address of the radius server to the IP-address of your router.
 Change port to 1812
-Enter the secret from the clients.conf which we still have open in a texteditor or open clients.conf in a telnet, ssh session to copy, paste it.
+Enter the secret from the `clients.conf` which we still have open in a texteditor or open `clients.conf` in a telnet, ssh session to copy, paste it.
 Do the same thing for the other band if you are using it.
 At this moment server should be running successfully and being able to receive authentication request.

 ## Configuring wireless clients

-On Windows 7, 8 we need first to import the ec-cacert.der or ec-cacert.p12.
+On Windows 7, 8 we need first to import the `ec-cacert.der` or `ec-cacert.p12`.
-Place ec-cacert.(der-p12) on a USB stick or something portable that you could copy the cert over to the wireless clients.
+Place `ec-cacert.(der-p12)` on a USB stick or something portable that you could copy the cert over to the wireless clients.

 ```
 1. Open mmc as administrator -> File Add/Remove snap-in -> certificates -> add